phillipcrout/phillipcrout.github.io/research.md

 layout: page
 ---

-This page attempts to put electron microscopy into context for data professionals. <!--You can find links to posts with a more involved discussion of approaches used at the bottom of this page.--> If you are an academic looking for a list of Phillip's published work, your best bet is his [Google Scholar](https://scholar.google.com/citations?user=ptaMzOkAAAAJ&hl=en) page which he keeps up to date.
+This page attempts to put electron microscopy into context for data and software professionals. <!--You can find links to posts with a more involved discussion of approaches used at the bottom of this page.--> If you are an academic looking for a list of Phillip's published work, your best bet is his [Google Scholar](https://scholar.google.com/citations?user=ptaMzOkAAAAJ&hl=en) page which he keeps up to date.

 ---